Essential Elements of Tort

 - Legal damage

 These are the tort elements.
 Here, we discussed the essential of torts in brief;

 1. A Wrongful Act or Omission

-A person is liable under tort when he/she must have been done some actions which he/she was not expected to do so or he/she must have been omitted some act which is he/she expected to do.
+A person is liable under tort when he/she must have done some actions that he/she was not expected to do so or he/she must have omitted some act that he/she expected to do.